aMytho/SpartanMixer/README.md

 The chatbot will have all of the normal functions of a chabot (commands,moderation,ect) when fully completed.

 Currently the main file used is commands.js  Feel free to experiment with other files if you wish.
+HowTo.js shows examples.

 Usage-